Penrith Town Council ‘We support our local community to make a difference’

 Another Weigh Shop, Angel Lane Penrith cuts down on food and plastic Waste

 Mayor Scott Jackson officially opens ‘Another Weigh’ in Angel Lane Penrith.
 The shop has been set up to help residents and visitors to the town cut down on food and plastic waste.
 Profits go to support change and educate people to move into an alternative life-style.
-The video can only be viewed on FaceBook.
+Another Weigh is the first dedicated zero-waste shop in Penrith dedicated to reducing waste and improving our shopping habits.

 Penrith Neighbourhood Development Plan (PNDP) Regulation 14 Consultation: